desihub/desispec/doc/install.rst

 External Dependencies
 ------------------------

 In order to set up a working DESI pipeline, there are several external software packages that must be installed on your system.
-There are several ways of obtaining these dependencies:  using your OS package manager, using a third-party package manager (e.g. macports, hpcports, etc), or using one of the conda-based Python distributions (e.g. Anaconda from Continuum Analytics).
+There are several ways of obtaining these dependencies:  using your OS package manager, using a third-party package manager (e.g. macports, etc), or using one of the conda-based Python distributions (e.g. Anaconda from Continuum Analytics).

 The list of general software outside the DESI project which is needed for the spectroscopic pipeline is: